 ACORN's intent is to develop and promote the field of organizational art and aesthetics.
 We wish to provide a wide range of forums where researchers and teachers interested in connecting art, aesthetics, and creative practice within organizational and work settings can meet, exchange ideas, share resources, and experiment with new forms of thinking and practice.

-The Association of Clinical Biochemists links together clinical academic, scientific and NHS staff in the fields of diagnostic testing.
+The Association for Clinical Biochemistry and Laboratory Medicine links together clinical academic, scientific and NHS staff in the fields of diagnostic testing.
 This list is dedicated to Point-of-Care testing.
 This is a growing area of interest drawing together practitioners and scientists as new technologies are transferred from bench to the bedside.
 The Technology Strategy Board is pushing this area as one strand of its Stratified Medicine Portfolio.

 This list is for announcements from the Association for Heterodox Economics